 Given these new fees, any investment on Property Partner smaller than a few thousand GBP wouldn’t make sense.

 Conclusions on Property Partner

 Property Partner is a good option if you want to invest in the real estate market but you don’t have the capital to buy your own property.
-Along with Housers, Reinvest24 and British Pearl, it’s one of the main platforms I use to invest in real estate.

 The resale market is an interesting option to consider.
 It looks like a stock exchange for real estate and it’s an easy way to diversify your portfolio without waiting for more new properties to be listed on the platform.